When you buy land for the first time, you may not know what’s actually included in a transaction when only the surface rights are conveyed.

 Surface rights also include farmland or above-ground resources like trees, plants, or water.

-The landowner will still have to abide by local land use ordinances, but outside of that, they are free to do what they wish with any structures on the property.
+The landowner will still have to abide by local land use ordinances and building codes, but outside of that, they are free to do what they wish with any structures on the property.

 They may also dig down into the land to bury storage tanks or dig for wells.